kasperpihl/react-delegate/README.md

 As you can see, each method you set up also get a Cached version that can take arguments you want to send to the delegate.
 These arguments will be added before any standard arguments like the event (e).

 OBS: The first argument to the cached methods acts as a key.
-This is to not create a new function all the time on render.
+This is to avoid creating a new function all the time on render.
 So make sure that if you render a list of tasks etc, to use a unique key as the first argument.